open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 <!-- prettier-ignore-end -->

-Open <http://localhost:8080/rolldice> in your web browser and reload the page a few times, after a while you should see the spans printed in the console by the `ConsoleSpanExporter`.
+Open <http://localhost:8080/rolldice> in your web browser and reload the page a few times.
+After a while you should see the spans printed in the console by the `ConsoleSpanExporter`.

 <details>